The Enchanted Life

-Dr Sharon Blackie’s work sits at the interface of psychology, myth and ecology.
+DR. SHARON BLACKIE’s work sits at the interface of psychology, myth, and ecology.
 She holds a Ph.D. in behavioural neuroscience from the University of London and an M.A. in creative writing, and she is completing an M.A. in Celtic Studies at the University of Wales Trinity St. David.
 She is the founder of EarthLines Magazine and the author of The Long Delirious Burning Blue.
 Her most recent book, If Women Rose Rooted, is a nonfiction work about Celtic women in myth and contemporary life.
-In early 2017 she founded the Hedge School, both an online space and a physical location in Connemara, Ireland, for teachings in myth, wild mind, and enchantment.
-Sharon lives in the hills of Donegal, in Ireland.
+In early 2017, she founded the Hedge School, both an online space and a physical location in Connemara, Ireland, for teachings in myth, wild mind, and enchantment.
+Sharon lives in Connemara, Ireland.

 Praise for Sharon Blackie and If Women Rose Rooted:

 “I love this book.
 Truly, it’s mind-blowing in the most profound and exhilarating sense.
 This is an anthem for all we could be.
 It’s an essential book for this, the most critical of recent times.” — Manda Scott, author of Boudica and Into the Fire

 “A powerful and inspiring exploration of the female relationship with landscape.” — Melissa Harrison, author of At Hawthorn Time